MinutesToMidnight/Introduction-to-Embedded-Systems/README.md

 ### Capacitive Touch Sensor

 Arduino Unos can do about 16 million things a second!
-They are so fast, in fact, that you can literally use one to monitor electrons spreading out on a surface, as you will see in this exercise.
+They are so fast, in fact, that you can literally use one to monitor electrons spreading out on a surface; as you will see in this exercise.
 When you move your hand close to the conductive plate, the effective permittivity that the propagating electrons see is altered.
 Your body's electric permittivity replaces that of the surrounding air.
 This change in effective permittivity alters the capacitance.
 In turn, the increase in capacitance increases the RC time constant of the circuit causing the applied charge to take a longer time to equalize on the surface.

 ### Setup for the Exercise